-Default values for the two checkboxes are "checked" but can be changed by editing the values in the ini-file located in the same folder as the exe-file.
+The values for the checkboxes can be changed by editing the values in the ini-file located in the same folder as the exe-file.

 This applies to v1.0 only, later versions save the ini-file on exit and from v1.22 the settings are saved in the registry.

-Turn OFF Output ... option: If ticked turns off the output before sending setting changes to the PS (New in v1.3).
+Turn OFF Output before applying changes option: If ticked turns off the output before sending setting changes to the PS (New in v1.3).

-Ignore Save settings option: If ticked the program will start with the actual settings of the PS as opposed to starting with the saved settings which also are sent to th PS.
+Ignore Save settings option: If ticked the program will start with the actual settings of the PS as opposed to starting with the saved settings which also are sent to the PS.

 Confirm Output change option: If ticked a dialog box asking for confirmation to change the output status will appear when Turn ON/OFF Output is clicked.

-One hidden feature is that the output could be toggled by hitting the space bar on the keyboard (New in v1.1).
+Hidden features: Output status can be toggled by hitting the Space bar on the PC keyboard (New in v1.1).